Otien0/Python-projects/README.md

 # Python-projects
-some of my python learning projects
+some of my python intermediate and advance learning projects

+#using GUI modules: tkinter, kyvy and pyQt